Clutch-Squad-10669/UltimateGoal/README.md

 # Team 10669 - UG 2020-2021

 This is the Team10669 clutch teleOP and autonomous code for UG 2020-2021.

-CV, PID, and servo control is done through FTClib @see <a href="https://docs.ftclib.org/ftclib/">FTClib</a>
+CV, PID, and servo control is done through FTClib  <a href="https://docs.ftclib.org/ftclib/">FTClib</a>

-Odometry, field relative, and the semi-auto code is done through the roadrunner library @see <a href="https://learnroadrunner.com">learnroadrunner</a>
+Odometry, field relative, and the semi-auto code is done through the roadrunner library <a href="https://learnroadrunner.com">learnroadrunner</a>

 More Info: https://sites.google.com/view/team10669/ultimate-goal-program?authuser=2